 The necessity of managing package deliveries

-In Deloitte’s 2021 holiday retail outlook where more than 1,000 Canadians were surveyed, 62% of respondents said Amazon would be their top shopping destination this holiday season.
-While shopping at brick-and-mortar stores will increase over last year, online shopping will still be a consumers first choice.
-That means there will be a higher-than-normal volume of packages accepted at front desk.
+In Deloitte’s 2022 holiday retail outlook where more than 1,000 Canadians were surveyed, it has been determined that the majority of respondents’ holiday budget will be spent on Amazon.
+Shopping in brick-and-mortar stores is up over last year, with 51% opting to shop in store so they can interact with products, take advantage of better pricing and promotions, as well as avoid shipping costs.
+Despite the increase in in-store shopping, online shopping remains popular which means your condo corporation will still be faced with dealing with a high volume of packages.
 This might cause more pressure for the concierge as they need to manage all the packages for quick and easy pick-up while continuing to conduct other day-to-day tasks.

 1. Storage needs have changed.